Truth and Reconciliation Commission (Peru): Missing persons initiative

 The commission argued that forced disappearances is not only a violation of the individual's human right, but is also cruelty towards the family that lives in permanent uncertainty, and thus the missing persons committee was created to assist friends and families of the victims of disappearances.
 An estimated 15,000 people disappeared within the timeframe of the TRC's mandate.
 Following the final report of the TRC, the International Committee of the Red Cross published a provisional list of the missing people as a joint effort with TRC, Public Prosecutor's Office, and the National Coordinator for Human Rights.

 In-depth case studies

 The commission gathered information through in-depth case studies to understand the nature of the human rights violations.
-The cases demonstrate the complexity of violence and reveal patterns, such as rape, violence by regions, behaviours of the conflict actors, and political strategies.
+The cases demonstrate the complexity of violence and reveal patterns, such as rape, violence by regions, behaviors of the conflict actors, and political strategies.
 Case studies provided information of the circumstances of specific situation, and simultaneously allows the commission to recompose the order of events.
 The commission conducted interviews with actors and witnesses of violence to gain regional stories and clarify historical events.